Cadasta/cadasta-docs/en/06-geoodkcollect.md

 ###Overview {#overview}

 Geographical Open Data Kit \(GeoODK\) is a data collection application for Android devices (unfortunately not yet available for Apple devices).
-Like ODK Collect, GeoODK can be used for data collection for projects in the Cadasta Platform.
+Like ODK Collect, GeoODK can be used for data collection projects in the Cadasta Platform.

-This section provides an overview of how GeoODK works with the Cadasta Platform.
+This section provides an overview of how GeoODK and Cadasta work together:

 1. First, you'll [set up GeoODK](#initial-setup) on an Android device.
 2. Then you'll [load the questionnaire](#loading-your-form) you want to use for data collection.